CompTop/torch-tda/README.md

 * [hera](https://bitbucket.org/grey_narn/hera/src/master/) a library for fast calculation of bottleneck distance and Wasserstein distance on persistence diagrams.
 * [topologylayer](https://github.com/bruel-gabrielsson/TopologyLayer) for polynomial features of barcodes.

-The design is inspired by and draws from [topologylayer](https://github.com/bruel-gabrielsson/TopologyLayer).
-Key differences are that `torch-tda` uses `bats` for faster topological computations, and the two packages have different feature sets.
+The design is heavily inspired by [topologylayer](https://github.com/bruel-gabrielsson/TopologyLayer).
+Key differences are that we uses `bats` for faster topological computations.

 Here is the [documentation and examples](https://torch-tda.readthedocs.io/en/latest/).